 - Sandwich bags

 My process for dying the peas is very simple, and I use the same process for rice too.
 I pop a sandwich bag inside a large glass and then fill it about 1/3 full with peas.
 Then I squeeze in some paint and add a small splash of vinegar.
 Then I pick up the bag and scrunch it to disperse the colour around the peas, making sure they’re all evenly covered.
+If you have left over chick peas I found some great recipes on the Italian food blog Marcellina in Cucina that you can use them up with.

 I tend to leave the bags open on the kitchen. side with the peas spread out as much as possible, giving them a scrunch every time I walk past to prevent them sticking together and they do dry fairly quickly.
 If you’re making a big batch you can spread them out on a tray.
-I like to prepare a few colours at a time and keep them stored separately in air dry containers to arrange some themed play trays – green for farm land and blue for the ocean etc.
+I like to prepare a few colours at a time and keep them stored separately in air dry containers to arrange some themed play trays – green for farm land and blue for the ocean etc. That’s how easy it is to die chick peas for messy play.

 Every so often it’s fun to play with colour and so the first activity we set up with these chick peas was a simple pouring and scooping game.
 I often use a transparent under bed storage tub for indoor play on a large scale which is about 8 inches deep and it’s great – the peas can be poured at height making a rattling noise.
 You can use scoops, funnels and all sorts to inspire play and this is more than enough on its own.